-5 Conclusion
+6 Conclusion

 The potential reduction in the multi-step forecast error that may be gained from re-estimation of the parameters of a time series model, justifies a test which is sensitive to this possibility.
-We have presented a widely applicable test for this purpose, and investigated its small sample properties in important applications.
+We have presented a widely applicable test for this purpose, derived its asymptotic properties and validated its small sample properties in important applications.
 The methodology of the test also provides insight into statistical features of the residual spectrum that are associated with a significant outcome.